 The underlying problem is with the immune system which mistakenly attacks its own scalp rather than a foreign antigen.
 Another interpretation involves the failure to get rid of accumulated hydrogen peroxide in this disease, hence white hair results.

-Whatever be the major cause, vitiligo is a massive pigmentation disorder involving the melanocytes and leaves the body hair, patched with various shades of grey and white.
+Whatever be the major cause, vitiligo is a massive pigmentation disorder involving the melanocytes.
+It leaves the body hair, patched with various shades of grey and white.

 Anemia is one condition that is linked to countless bad outcomes.
 Anemia itself can occur due to many reasons, such as less production or high destruction of blood cells by the body, infections, prolonged bleeding, ulcers and nutrition deficiency.